3p1cPh4r40h/MusicTranscription/README.md

     - An initial model translates audio into the most relevant MIDI notes needed for harmonic analysis.
     - A second translates the MIDI notes into a set of chords over time.

+MIDI files can be interpreted through the mido library as a list of `Message` objects.

+    - This format allows us to transition from MIDI, to a list of `Message` objects, and finally to a database of labels and values that the model can interpret.

 Songs have a variable number of tracks:

     - These tracks can include any synthesized instrument including drums.